+MISSION

-MISSION TRANSFORMING COMMUNITIES BY CHALLENGING THE STATUS QUO.
+TRANSFORMING COMMUNITIES BY CHALLENGING THE STATUS QUO.

 The Association of Junior Leagues International, Inc. (AJLI) and the individual Junior Leagues are organizations of women committed to promoting voluntarism, developing the potential of women and improving communities through the effective action and leadership of trained volunteers.
 Its purpose is exclusively educational and charitable.

+ASSOCIATION PRAYER

-ASSOCIATION PRAYER We pray that we will never be so blind that our small world is all we see, or so supremely satisfied that what we are is all we ever hope to be.
+We pray that we will never be so blind that our small world is all we see, or so supremely satisfied that what we are is all we ever hope to be.
 Grant us the joy of filling someone's need.
 Make us gracious followers; make gracious those who lead.
 And more than all, we pray that through the years, we will remember there are always new frontiers.
 Amen.

+CORE VALUES

+- Diversity, Equity, Inclusion, and Belonging

+- Collaboration

+- Community

+- Commitment

+- Empowerment

+- Leadership

+- Respect

+- Service

+FOCUS AREAS

+- Collaboration for Lasting Community Change

+- Health and Development of Women and Children

+- Women's Leadership

+OUR COMMITMENT TO DIVERSITY, EQUITY, INCLUSION, AND BELONGING

+IN DIVERSITY THERE IS BEAUTY AND STRENGTH.

+Junior League of Lafayette welcomes all women who value our Mission.
+We are committed to creating an organizational culture that embraces individual differences as assets.
+We strive to be an inclusive organization where each member can be their authentic self and experience a sense of belonging.
+We seek to ensure each member of our organization has training, resources, and support to develop cultural competency. (see also Messaging-)Inclusion)

+VISION

-OUR COMMITMENT TO DIVERSITY AND INCLUSION IN DIVERSITY THERE IS BEAUTY AND STRENGTH.
-The Junior League welcomes all women who value our Mission.
-We are committed to inclusive environments of diverse individuals, organizations and communities. [see also Messaging-Inclusion] VISION SOCIETY EVOLVES IN THE CARE OF BRAVE AND THOUGHTFUL LEADERS.
+SOCIETY EVOLVES IN THE CARE OF BRAVE AND THOUGHTFUL LEADERS.

 The Junior League: Women Around the World as Catalysts for Lasting Community Change.

-Junior League of Lafayette: Women as Leaders for Lasting Community Change TAGLINE Women Building Better Communities (see also Identity→Tagline) SCOPE PUTTING PROGRESS IN PERSPECTIVE.
+Junior League of Lafayette: Women as Leaders for Lasting Community Change

+TAGLINE

+Women Building Better Communities (see also Identity→Tagline)

+SCOPE

+PUTTING PROGRESS IN PERSPECTIVE.

 By framing the work of local Leagues within the larger international network, it reinforces the scope of our work and the impact it has.
 It's all about power in numbers, or as we like to call it: The Multiplier Effect.

 Here's an example of how you might frame the Junior League Scope in a communication.

 Junior League of Lafayette is a network of empowered female civic leaders working with community partners to address and solve pressing issues like [Issue A] and [Issue B].
 We're part of an international network of 291 Leagues comprised of over 150,000 women, in Canada, Mexico, the U.K. and the U.S., engaged in similar work in their own communities.
 This provides us with a unique and powerful depth of knowledge and resourcefulness to bring about the changes we strive to accomplish.

+VOICE

-VOICE A POWERFUL STORY ISN'T HEARD, IT'S FELT.
+A POWERFUL STORY ISN'T HEARD, IT'S FELT.

 To tell a compelling story, a communication's design and messaging work hand-in-hand.

 The work we do, the leadership we provide is life changing to individual members, local communities and the world.
 Our voice is an opportunity to own that position.
 We can deliver tough messages with a sense of respect and humility, and embody professionalism without resorting to jargon or overly technical language.

 The voice behind our message is: